AdaCore/training_material/courses/ada_essentials/050_array_types/05-array_operations.rst

 Idiom: Named Subtypes for Indexes
 -----------------------------------

-* Subtype name indicates the slice index range
+* Subtype identifier indicates the slice index range

    - Names for constraints, in this case index constraints